klaasnotfound/LocationAssistant/README.md

 ## LocationAssistant

 Building a location-aware app on Android can be a hassle.
-This project provides the __LocationAssistant__, a simple class that does most of the heavy lifting for you.
+This project provides the __LocationAssistant__, a simple utility class that does most of the heavy lifting for you.
 Furthermore, it allows you to robustly reject _mock locations_.

 __Supported API level:__ 15+ (Android 4.0.3 and above)

 ## Why

-It's actually a non-trivial task to build an app that reliably subscribes to location updates across the most recent range of Android versions.
+It's actually a non-trivial task to build an app that reliably subscribes to location updates across a reasonable range of Android versions.
 Specifically, this involves checking and requesting permissions, checking and possibly enabling available location providers, bringing up in-app system dialogs or directing the user to the system settings, and finally - processing location updates.